pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 If you want to use the latest version of an image, always include the `:latest` tag.
-This is important because the Learning Center Operator looks for version tags `:main`, `:master`, `:develop` and `:latest`, and, when they are used, sets the image pull policy to `Always` to ensure that a newer version is always pulled if available.
+This is important because the Learning Center Operator looks for version tags `:main`, `:master`, `:develop` and `:latest`.
+When they are used, the Operator sets the image pull policy to `Always` to ensure that a newer version is always pulled if available.
-Otherwise, the image is cached on the Kubernetes nodes and only pulled when it is initially not present.
-Any other version tags are always assumed to be unique and never updated.
+Otherwise, the image is cached on the Kubernetes nodes and only pulled when it is initially absent.
+Any other version tags are always assumed to be unique and are never updated.
-Be aware of image registries which use a CDN as front end.
-When using these image tags, the CDN can still always regard them as unqiue and not do pull through requests to update an image even if uses a tag of `:latest`.
+Be aware of image registries that use a content delivery network (CDN) as front end.
+When using these image tags, the CDN can still regard them as unique and not do pull through requests to update an image even if it uses a tag of `:latest`.

 Where special custom workshop base images are available as part of the Learning Center project,